instilled/confucius/README.md

 # TODO

-* use a parse context, e.g.
-    * to support variable expansion over mulpitle files
-    * for better error messages
+* for better error messages for parser
+* support printing of configuration map (and intermediate changes)
 * warn/log when config properties are being overwritten by other files